Contact

 Points of Interest

-Hart Mountain Antelope Refuge, Fort Rock and Fort Rock Homestead Village Museum, Abert Lake and Rim, Goose Lake, Hunter’s Hot Springs, Old Perpetual Geyser, Schminck Memorial Museum and Lake County Museum, Lake County Round-Up Museum, Warner Canyon Ski Area, Gearhart Wilderness, Lost Forest, Crack-in-the-Ground, Sheldon National Wildlife Refuge, Summer Lake Hot Springs, Hole-in-the-Ground, sunstones (Oregon’s state gemstone) near Plush, Warner Wetlands, Summer Lake Wildlife Area
+Hart Mountain Antelope Refuge, Fort Rock and Fort Rock Homestead Village Museum, Lake Abert and Abert Rim, Goose Lake, Hunter’s Hot Springs, Old Perpetual Geyser, Schminck Memorial Museum and Lake County Museum, Warner Canyon Ski Area, Gearhart Wilderness, Lost Forest, Crack-in-the-Ground, Sheldon National Wildlife Refuge, Summer Lake Hot Springs, Warner Wetlands, Summer Lake Wildlife Area

 History and General Information

-Lake County was created from Jackson and Wasco Counties by the 1874 Legislature.
-It then included the present Klamath County and all of the present Lake County except Warner Valley.
-In 1882, Klamath was removed, and in 1885, the Warner area from Grant County was added.
+Lake County was created from Jackson and Wasco counties by the 1874 Legislature.
+It then included present-day Klamath County and all present-day Lake County except Warner Valley.
+In 1882 Klamath County was removed, and in 1885 the Warner area of Grant County was added.
+Lake County is in the high desert region known as the Oregon Outback, on the northwestern edge of the Great Basin.

-Linkville, now Klamath Falls, was the first county seat.
+Linkville (now Klamath Falls) was the first county seat.
 M. Bullard gave 20 acres as the Lakeview townsite.
 In the 1875 election, the county seat was moved to Lakeview.
-The Hart Mountain Antelope Refuge is a 270,000 acre wildlife haven for antelope, mule deer, bighorn sheep and upland birds.
-A number of migratory waterfowl flyways converge on Goose Lake, south of Lakeview, the Warner Wetlands near Plush and the Summer Lake Wildlife area.
-Lakeview has been deemed the hang- gliding capital of the West.
+The Hart Mountain Antelope refuge is a 270,000 acre wildlife haven for mule deer, bighorn sheep and upland birds.
+A number of migratory waterfowl flyaways converge on Goose Lake (south of Lakeview), the Warner Wetlands (near Plush) and the Summer Lake Wildlife Area.

 County Officials